xczhou-astro/galaxyGenius/README.md

 # galaxyGenius

-A Mock Galaxy Image Generator for Various Telescopes from Hydrodynamical Simulations
+Mock Galaxy Image Generator for Various Telescopes from Hydrodynamical Simulations

-This work is accepted by A&A. The preprint is at https://arxiv.org/abs/2506.15060.
+This work is published on A&A at https://doi.org/10.1051/0004-6361/202554287

 ## Results
 ### Workflow